alexlevy0/Real-Time-Accent-Conversion/README.md

 ## Important

+### Update: 2023/07/10
+Added some [samples](samples) (only accent converted, no voice cloning).
+For those interested in this topic, here are some related / superior works you can dig into:

+`AudioLM, VALL-E`

+I think the data-centric approach in this repo still applies.

 This pipeline didn't yield high robustness I was expecting (heavy accents poorly recognised & converted); I am no longer working on this topic.

 ## **Dependency**